Meet the Critters

 Nutmeg

-Nutmeg (2024) is a Netherland Dwarf baby.
-She came home weighing just a pound.
-She enjoys getting acclimated to her new surroundings and bunny friends.
-Her beautiful coloring is called broken lilac and comes with the most perfect symmetrical markings on her face and ears.
+Nutmeg (2024) is a Netherland Dwarf.
+He came home weighing just a pound.
+His tiny frame keeps him as a crowd favorite everywhere.
+His beautiful coloring is called broken lilac and comes with the most perfect symmetrical markings on his face and ears.

 The Floral Chicks